Zacatepec F.C.: History

-In the Apertura 2019, Zacatepec became runners-up in the Liga de Ascenso, after being defeated by Alebrijes de Oaxaca in the final series.
+In the Apertura 2019, Zacatepec became runners-up in the Liga de Ascenso de México, after being defeated by Alebrijes de Oaxaca in the final series.

-In June 26, 2020, Atlético Zacatepec was dissolved due to financial problems and its franchise was relocated to Morelia, Michoacán to make way for Atlético Morelia.
+On June 26, 2020, Atlético Zacatepec was dissolved due to financial and economic problems and its franchise was relocated to Morelia, Michoacán to make room for Atlético Morelia, after Monarcas Morelia, a team from the Primera División, was relocated to Mazatlán, Sinaloa and renamed as Mazatlán F.C. in that same year.
 Almost immediately, a parallel project was created to continue football in the city.
-The new team was called Lobos Zacatepec and played in the Liga de Balompié Mexicano, a parallel league to those organized by the Mexican Football Federacion.
+The new team was called Lobos Zacatepec and played in the Liga de Balompié Mexicano after the relocation of the reserves team of Lobos BUAP, a parallel league to those organized by the Federación Mexicana de Fútbol (FMF).
 However, the club arose with financial and institutional problems, for which it was dissolved by the league in November 2020.

-In May 2023, Escorpiones F.C., a team of the Liga Premier – Serie A was relocated from Cuernavaca to Zacatepec due to the lack of fan support in its original city, returning football to Zacatepec after three years of absence.
+In May 2023, Escorpiones F.C., a team from the Liga Premier – Serie A was relocated from Cuernavaca to Zacatepec due to the lack of fan support in its original city, returning football to Zacatepec after three years of absence.

-While new franchises were established in Zacatepec, a local project, known as Selva Cañera, had consolidated itself in the Liga TDP, the last category of Mexican professional football.
+While new franchises were established in Zacatepec, a local project, known as Selva Cañera, had consolidated itself in the Tercera División de México, the last category of Mexican professional football.
 This team was managed by the "Promotora Deportiva Zacatepec", an independent organization that had retained the rights to the name and brand of the team, however, due to the lack of government support in Zacatepec, this team had played in different towns according to the support offers offered by the various town councils.

-In July 2024 Escorpiones F.C. and the Promotora Deportiva Zacatepec reached an agreement to return Zacatepec to professional football, the team was refounded as Zacatepec F.C. and plays in the Liga Premier – Serie A since the 2024–25 season.
+In July 2024, Escorpiones F.C. and the Promotora Deportiva Zacatepec reached an agreement to return Zacatepec to professional football, the team was refounded as Zacatepec F.C. and plays in the Liga Premier – Serie A since the 2024–25 season.

+However, Zacatepec's return to its hometown was only effective for six months, because in December 2024 Atlante was relocated from Mexico City to Zacatepec.
+Atlante's refusal to share the Estadio Agustín Coruco Díaz led to the sugarcane team being forced to relocate and reestablish its home field in Xochitepec, located about 25 kilometers from its original stadium.

 Stadium

-Agustín "Coruco" Díaz stadium is the home of Zacatepec.
+The Agustín "Coruco" Díaz stadium is the home of Zacatepec.
 It was founded in November 1954.
 It was inaugurated by then president of Mexico Adolfo López Mateos.
 The stadium is nicknamed la selva cañera (the sugarcane jungle) due to Zacatepec's humid weather conditions.